CarterCobb/Spy-Email-Client/docs/README.md

 ### **[POST] /v1/login**

 Logs into the API and stores a user session.
-If its the first login for this user, it will create an 2048 AES Key pair unique to that user.
+If its the first login for this user, it will create an AES Key pair unique to that user.

 The login information is for a Gmail account using an [App Password](https://support.google.com/mail/answer/185833?hl=en-GB)

 Notes:

 - This route does **NOT** verify the gmail account
-- This route stores the credentials in the user session for encryptoon keys later on.
+- This route stores the credentials in the user session for encryption keys later on.

 Example Request: